awslabs/aws-fpga-app-notes/reInvent18_Developer_Workshop/FILTER2D_CMDLINE.md

 	* The more detailed hardware simulation allows more accurate reporting of kernel and system performance.
 	* This flow is also useful for testing the functionality of the logic that will go in the FPGA.

-Host and Kernel code can be profiles & optimized by running emulation flows and analyzing the reports.
+Host and Kernel code can be profiled & optimized by running emulation flows and analyzing the reports.

 ### Building the FPGA binary to execute on F1